Sustainability Work Groups

 Linen Task Force

 Led by Materiel Management’s Troy Taylor and Operating Room Business Manager Sally Lee, the multidisciplinary Linen Task Force (LTF) is investigating means by which linen costs can be reduced, which generally includes sustainable practices.
 The first success story was the reduction in patient linen changes, going from “daily” to “as needed”; as one could imagine, this led to a significant reduction in linen use.
 The LTF is currently transitioning units from disposable to reusable pillows, and is also investigating the use of reusable warmup jackets in place of the current disposables.
 Much of this work is summarized in a poster session (PDF) presented by Taylor and Lee at the 2013 UHC Conference.
-UCDMC is also preparing to trial a reusable Isolation Gown program, modeled after the successful effort at UCLA.
+UCDMC is also in the final stages of establishing a reusable Isolation Gown program, modeled after the successful effort at UCLA.

 Stay tuned for information on additional Work Groups and Collaborations.